bittorrent/scout/README.md

 Scout stores contact information as a vector of entries.
 Each entry must be assigned an id which is unique within that vector.
 The contents of the entries are left up to the application.
 Scout encrypts the entry vector before storing it in the DHT so applications do not need to encrypt each entry's contents.

 To communicate entries between peers, scout uses a synchronize operation which retrieves the existing vector of entries from the DHT then writes a new vector with whatever updates the application specifies.
 To synchronize with a peer you need to have a shared secret to use as a key.
-Scout provides a key echanges function with uses Diffie-Hellman to generate a shared secret from the user's private key and a remote peer's public key.
+Scout provides a key exchange function with uses Diffie-Hellman to generate a shared secret from the user's private key and a remote peer's public key.

 	scout::secret_key shared_secret = scout::key_exchange(my_secret_key, remote_public_key);
 	ses.synchronize(shared_secret, entries, entry_updated, finalize_entries, sync_finished);